Many organizations utilize employee surveys as a way to solicit feedback and improve their employee engagement.

 - Have a clear objective.
-When designing a survey, think carefully about what you want to achieve with it.
+Think carefully about what you want to achieve with a survey.
 What are you hoping to measure?
-What result would constitute success or failure?
-Knowing what you’re trying to achieve in advance can make it easier to design your survey and questions in a way that will yield the information you need.
+Define success.
+This will make it easier to design your survey and questions to yield the information you need.

 - Compare departments against one another and track the outcomes over time.
 This can help you to identify problem areas like bad managers if employee satisfaction differs dramatically between departments.

 - Keep it short.
-The easier it is for your employees to understand and answer the questions, the better.
 A rule of thumb is that your survey can be completed in 20 minutes or less.

 - Frequency matters.
-A lot can change over the course of a year or even a quarter.
 Using more regular “pulse surveys” will give you fresher data than only conducting the customary annual survey.

 - The way you ask questions matters.
 Beware of using emotive language or phrasing that could influence or bias the respondent’s answer.

 - Numbers can be better than words.
-A response scale that uses numbers at regularly spaced intervals allows survey respondents to give a “score” instead of having to consider the implications of selecting “neutral” or “agree slightly” or other words that may impact their response.
+A response scale that uses numbers at regularly spaced intervals allows survey respondents to give a “score”.
 Plus, this means your data is more quantifiable.